 Students having a great time on the Voyager school trip to London

 A view of the Clock Tower, containing the bell 'Big Ben'

 Children love to visit the Tower of London

-London is crammed full of historical, cultural and modern visitor attractions, making it an popular destination for school groups of all ages.
+London is crammed full of historical, cultural and modern visitor attractions, making it a very popular destination for school groups of all ages.
 In fact, many of us forget just how much there is to see and do in our very own capital city.
 On a Voyager London school tour you can visit the Houses of Parliament and Buckingham Palace, take a trip on the London Eye or take in a West End show.
-The range of educational and exciting visits is arguably unsurpassed by any other city and many attractions also have educational packs which can be downloaded from their websites.
+From music to economics, art to drama, the range of educational and exciting visits is arguably unsurpassed by any other city and many attractions also have educational packs which can be downloaded from their websites.

 On Voyager school trips, the accommodation options range from staying centrally in South Kensington or opting for an outer London location.
 Our central London accommodation does book up quickly, so if you must be central, we would advise making a provisional booking for your London school trip as soon as possible.
 We have also carefully selected a range of restaurants geared up for school groups, including high profile chains such as The Rainforest Cafe and Hard Rock Cafe.
-Telephone us on 01273 560449 for ideas on a tailored itinerary to suit the needs of your group.
+Telephone us on 01273 827 327 for ideas on a tailored itinerary to suit the needs of your group or click here.